 Does Mass General Brigham Health Plan cover ketamine infusions or ketamine injections for mental health?

-Mass General Brigham Health Plan tyically does not cover intramuscular ketamine injections.
-When it comes to ketamine, Mass General Brigham Health Plan will likely Spravato (esketamine) treatment and Mass General Brigham Health Plan will typically not cover ketamine infusions or ketamine injections.
+Mass General Brigham Health Plan typically does not cover intramuscular ketamine injections.
+When it comes to ketamine, Mass General Brigham Health Plan will likely cover Spravato (esketamine) treatment and Mass General Brigham Health Plan will typically not cover ketamine infusions or ketamine injections.
 We would be grateful to review your coverage with you; simply get in touch with our team.

 Ketamine Infusions vs. Spravato (Esketamine): What's the Difference for Mass General Brigham Health Plan Patients?